-Areal extent measurements (in hectares, "ha") of Project Component footprints and buffer zones were taken from shape files supplied by OceanaGold Limited and using high-definition aerial photographs (i.e., LINZ aerial basemaps and high-definition drone images) in the GIS programme, QGIS (v.
-3.34.3).
+Areal extent measurements (in hectares, ha) of Project Component footprints and buffer zones were taken from shape files supplied by OceanaGold Limited and using high-definition aerial photographs (i.e., LINZ aerial basemaps and high-definition drone images) in the GIS programme, QGIS (v.
+3.34.3) and supplied by Whirika Consulting.
 Similarly, the areal extents of various identified habitat types were mapped based on the most recently available (2020-2023) aerial imagery.